kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-29-fata-morgana-part-three.md

 "Thanks for the lift."
 "I haven’t given you one yet," he says, laughing, and it’s the kind of humour my father has, and makes me feel small.
 I feign a smile.
 He punches me on the arm, a play-punch that feels like an anvil and across the dash in the reeling pain I see a faded playboy, the muffed snatch grinning at me like some distant forest sprite, a painted puppet.
 His cabin smells like wet socks and crickets, and it smells sick but sweet and I want to lick, it, his cabin, I want to trail my tongue across it’s edges I’m now thinking, delirious.
 "I’m from Bodhinyana," I announce, triumphantly, more to cut my strange, fetishistic thought, than to communicate with him.
 "Right…" he says, firing up the ignition.
 He shifts into low gear, and lurches the truck forward and onto the road, turning in a slow, wide arc to oncoming traffic, and with a wave of the hand, we’re turning and into second, and in staggering starts, we’re now flying down the highway in some unstoppable object.

-The pastel lads, thin capped and shaved short, on my mind, and the cropped crops, their shorn tips, are piping the morning dew, breathing in pink sunlight, sending them sublime.
+The pasty lads, thin capped and shaved short, on my mind, and the cropped crops, their shorn tips, are piping the morning dew, breathing in pink sunlight, sending them sublime.
 Scraggled, crabby rocks jut the rolling landscape, ochre jutting from the earth, and the ant mounds, totemic offerings from mother earth, now offered to the surface, heaped in worship, basking in the sun.
 I’m shuddering, and so he turns on the heat, warming the cabin, though all he has is a worn, blue wife-beater, moth-eaten at the edges.
 "My daughter," he says, glancing at me, "my daughter… just married.
 Married an Aussie bloke.
 I’m from Samoa," he says, and I’m looking at him now.
 "Oh yeah?"
 I offer, dying in the morning.
 "This bloke, and… ya know, he’s a good bloke.
 A good bloke, mate, this kid."